Understanding the leg press to squat conversion can help you decide which weight to try when moving from one exercise to another.1

 That said, a Smith Machine is considerably more challenging than a traditional leg press.
 For one, it involves pushing weight at a vertical, not a diagonal.

-Smith Machine to Free Weight Conversion: How To Estimate Smith Machine Weight Conversion to Squats
+Smith Machine To Free Weight Conversion: Ways To Estimate Smith Machine Weight Conversion to Squats

 The first and easiest step to take when converting a Smith Machine to free weight is to account for the weight of the bar.
 A Smith Machine’s weightless bar means that right off the bat, a person will squat about 20 pounds less.
 Since a vertical Smith Machine stands up straight, there’s none of the complicated math that’s necessary for leg presses.